Early Excellence

 From birth to age five, children’s brains grow faster than at any other time in life.
 By connecting neuroscience with real-world practice, we can nurture curiosity, resilience, and a lifelong love of learning from the very start.

-Join leading experts for an inspiring online conference exploring early years neuroscience, the power of play, and practical strategies to support every child’s growth, curiosity, and learning journey.
+We were joined by leading experts for an inspiring online conference that explored early years neuroscience, the power of play, and practical strategies to support every child’s growth, curiosity, and learning journey.

 Hear from Prof. Sam Wass, Ben Kingston-Hughes, and Helen Mohatta – leading voices in early years brain development, play, and SEND.